Ramdasia: British Raj

 During World War I the single-battalion regiments of the Mazhabi and Ramdasia Sikh Pioneers – the 23rd, 32nd and 34th Pioneer Regiments – were expanded to comprise three battalions each.
 These units served in Egypt, Europe, Mesopotamia and Palestine and performed well.
 The 1/34th Sikh Pioneers were awarded the title of "Royal".

 The Ramdasia Sikhs, together with the Majhabi Sikhs, were recruited to the Sikh Light Infantry regiment (SLI) after its formation in 1941.
 The Sikh Light Infantry has always been a "single class" regiment in the parlance adopted from the British Raj era.
 This means that it recruits only from one demographic, which in this instance means the Ramdasia Sikhs and Mazhabi Sikhs.
 Indeed, the SLI was initially called the Mazhabi & Ramdasia Sikh Regiment.
 Despite unwillingness among some policy makers, the British had to abandon their traditional distinction between martial and non-martial races during the Second World War.
 This was necessitated by the need for more recruits than could be supplied by those communities upon which they usually relied, such as the Jat Sikhs, Dogras and Punjabi Musalmans.
 In addition, indiscipline among Jat Sikhs caused by their concerns regarding a post-war division of India was another reason to prefer recruitment of new classes.
 While recruitment from the pre-war martial classes was still pre-eminent, that from newly recognised classes such as the Ramdasias and Mazhabis became significant.

-After independence of India
+Post-independence

 When India became independent in 1947, the British Indian Army became the Indian Army.
 This, like its predecessor, relies on the martial race theory for much of its recruitment and thus there is a grossly disproportionate number of Sikhs within its ranks.
 The Ramdasias Sikhs and Mazhabi Sikhs continued their service with the SLI in the new army.
 The SLI has served in almost all of the post-1947 conflicts involving India, including the wars with Pakistan in 1947, 1965 and 1971, the Hyderabad Police Action of 1948 and the Chinese aggression in 1962.
 It has also served in Sri Lanka, where the 1st, 7th, 13th and 14th Battalions have contributed towards peace-keeping.